So you’re building your brand spanking new website! Hooray!!

 Establish trust and confidence in your brand

 Blogs and FAQs show how much you know and adds value to the buying experience for your client.
 Your years of working in the industry qualify you and mean there is a higher standard clients will get from you as opposed to a newbie in the industry.
 For example – Which would you rather operate on you?
-A surgeon freshly in their medical fellowship, or someone who’s been doing operations for many years?
+A surgeon freshly out of medical school, or someone who’s been doing operations for many years?

 How to pick which questions to post on FAQ?
 What do I write a blog post about?